- a main hatch that opens inwards to prevent any obstruction of exiting

 This Escape Pod Could Save Lives In A Tsunami

-Australian business owner Matt Duncan usually builds steel-hulled houseboats, but he was so affected by last year's devastating tsunami in Japan that he's turned his focus to seaworthy survival craft.
+Australian business owner Matt Duncan usually builds steel-hulled houseboats, but he was so affected by the devastating tsunami in Japan that he's turned his focus to seaworthy survival craft.
 His bright orange Tsunami Survival Pod can accommodate four people for two and a half hours.

 Within a few days, he'd designed this safety pod, using the spiral-welded steel he uses for his houseboats.
 It has crumple zones to absorb impacts; racing-style seats and five-point safety harnesses for four passengers; a flashing beacon to alert rescuers; and hooks for helicopters to grab and lift it to safety.
 It even has one-inch-thick polycarbonate windows so you don't feel claustrophobic.